hbslovely/hbslovely.github.io/coffee-shop/README.md

 # Coffee Shop Menu Application

-A modern web application for managing coffee shop orders with a beautiful UI built using Angular and Nebular.
+A modern web application for managing coffee shop orders with a beautiful UI built using Angular and PrimeNG.

 ## Features